-One of the joint external auditors, PKF Professional Services' (whose appointment was approved by Shareholders at the Annual General Meeting of November 6, 2008), have completed the maximum ten (10) year tenure for external auditors in line with the provisions of the Central Bank of Nigeria's Code of Corporate Governance for Banks and Discount Houses in Nigeria, on November 5, 2018.
+One of the joint external auditors, PKF Professional Services' (whose appointment was approved by Shareholders at the Annual General Meeting of November 6, 2008), completed the maximum ten (10) year tenure for external auditors, on November 5, 2018.

 The second external auditor, Ernst & Young, having indicated its willingness to continue in office in accordance with Section 357(2) of the Companies and Allied Matters Act, CAP C20 Laws of the Federation of Nigeria (LFN) 2004, is now the Bank's sole external auditor.
 The appointment of Ernst & Young was approved by Shareholders at the 23rd Annual general Meeting which held on May 5, 2011.
 The firm is currently in its 8th year of service as external auditor and will complete the mandatory maximum ten (10) year term on May 4, 2021.